rmp135/sql-ts/README.md

           },
           "extends": "DBEntity", // The superclass, if any, that should be extended.
           "interfaceName": "UserEntity", // The computed interface name.
+          "columns": [ // List of columns in this table.
-          "columns": {
+            {
               "name": "ID", // The original database column name.
               "type": "int", // The original database type.
               "propertyName": "ID", // The computed Typescript property name "propertyType": "number", // The computed Typescript type "nullable": false, // Whether the column is nullable.
               "optional": true, // Whether the column is optional for insertion (has a default value).
               "isEnum": false, // Whether the column is an enum type (currently only Postgres).
               "isPrimaryKey": true // Whether the column is a primary key.
             }
+          ]
         }
       ],
       "enums": [ // List of enums (Postgres only).